xbeat/Machine-Learning/README.md

 The Brachistochrone Problem, posed by Johann Bernoulli in 1696, seeks the curve of fastest descent between two points under gravity.
 This classical problem has found new applications in machine learning optimization.

+## Point-NeRF A Python-Based Approach to Neural Radiance Fields

+Introduction to Point-NeRF

+Point-NeRF is an innovative approach to Neural Radiance Fields (NeRF) that uses point-based representations for 3D scene reconstruction.
+It combines the strengths of traditional point-based graphics with the power of neural networks to create high-quality, efficient 3D models from 2D images.

 ## Exploring Moduli Spaces of Algebraic Curves with Python

 Introduction to Moduli of Curves